Updated August 2022

-Then choose between public and individual access.
-For the sake of security, we don’t recommend granting public access unless you use this bucket to share your files with many clients or partners.
-If this is not the case, you can always make particular files publicly accessible to others.
+Don't choose public access unless you need to share files with many clients or partners.
+You can always make particular files publicly accessible to others.

-As for configuration options, enable versioning if you’re planning to store different revisions of the same object.
+Enable versioning if you’re planning to store different revisions of the same object.
 Let’s say you’re designing a new logo for your marketing campaign.
-Throughout this process, there will be multiple updates to your file when you experiment with the color palette or elaborate on the font.
+There will be many updates to your file when you experiment with the color palette or elaborate on the font.

 4) Server vs. object access logging

-Tick server access logging in case you want to track requests made in a bucket.
+Check server access logging if you want to track requests made in a bucket.
 Access log reports come in handy to you in times of audits and as a safety precaution.

-You can also try out a more advanced object-level logging.
+You can also try more advanced object-level logging.
 On this occasion, you’re free to filter events to be logged, and you track them in CloudTrail - a separate AWS auditing service.

-Finally, encrypt your files if you want to additionally secure your data.
-Encryption stands for encoding your information so it could be accessed only by using a password and specially-designed encryption (decryption) key.
-Not to go any further into coding, S3 storage enables you to choose the default encryption when you create a new bucket.
+Encrypt your files if you want to additionally secure your data.
+When you encrypt data, users can only access it with a password and decryption key.
+It's a good measure for those that security concerns or requirements.
+S3 lets you choose the default encryption when you create a new bucket.

 Getting inside the bucket

 How to upload your files to Amazon S3?

-In the bucket, we store our objects (files + metadata) and use folders if we need to group our files.
-You’ll see that uploading files to S3 storage is as easy as pie.
-You just press on upload and either drag’n’drop your materials or point-and-click them - use the way which is more convenient for you.
-Click on create a folder if you’re willing to group your objects in folders.
+We store our objects in the bucket and use folders if we need to group our files.
+Uploading files to S3 storage is easy.
+Click upload and select the files that you need.
+Click on create a folder if you need to group your objects in folders.